Mind and Body and Your Immune System

 Mindfulness is a type of meditation that involves breathing methods, guided imagery, and other practices to relax the body and mind.
 It is a great way to reduce stress and is designed to help you focus on the emotions you are feeling in the moment without judgment or interpretation.

 Mindfulness can help relieve symptoms of anxiety and depression and interact more meaningfully with the world around you.
-It may also help those with asthma and fibromyalgia.

 There are many ways to practice mindfulness, including body scan meditation, sitting meditation, and walking meditation.
 Focusing on your breath, living in the moment, and accepting yourself are all ways to practice mindfulness.